humio/cli/README.md

 # Humio CLI

-A CLI for streaming logs and files to Humio.
+A CLI for searching and streaming logs to Humio.

 __THIS IS WORK IN PROGRESS__